National Graduate Program Requirements

 Successful applicants will demonstrate:

 - an ability to undertake specialist or technical research and analysis and present information and findings

 - proven drive and integrity in relation to achieving work objectives and the ability to respond ethically to demands and circumstances

-- an ability to establish positive working relationships with team members and stakeholders through the use of effective networks and targeted communication
+- an ability to establish positive working relationships with team members and stakeholders

-- the ability to problem solve, think laterally and with innovation to make sound judgements and decisions
+- the ability to problem solve, think laterally and with innovation to make sound judgements and decisions.

 In addition, Professional pathway applicants will demonstrate a comprehensive understanding of contemporary issues and practices related to their professional area of expertise or technical discipline.